bmuschko/gradle-tomcat-plugin/README.md

 * `stopPort`: The TCP port which Tomcat should listen for admin requests on (defaults to 8081).
 * `stopKey`: The key to pass to Tomcat when requesting it to stop (defaults to null).
 * `enableSSL`: Determines whether the HTTPS connector should be created (defaults to false).
+* `httpProtocol`: The HTTP protocol handler class name to be used (defaults to org.apache.coyote.http11.Http11Protocol).
+* `httpsProtocol`: The HTTPS protocol handler class name to be used (defaults to org.apache.coyote.http11.Http11Protocol).

 These properties are provided by a TomcatPluginConvention convention object.
 Furthermore, you can define the following optional properties: